m-makarious/ReciprocalBLAST/README.md

 ___

 ## Software Requirement <a id="software"></a>
-In order for the program to run you must have BLAST+, Python 3.1.
+In order for the program to run you must have BLAST+, Python 3.1, and Biopython installed on your device.

 ### BLAST+
 Before you begin you must have BLAST Command Line Applications (BLAST+) downloaded on your computer.
 Proper installation instructions can be found here. (https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) to be installed and on your local PATH.
 NCBI BLAST+ tools can be found at: BLAST+: architecture and applications.
 C. Camancho et al. BMC Bioinformatics 2009, 10:421.DOI:http://dx.doi.org/10.1186/1471-2105-10-421

 ### Python 3.1
-This code was created and tested using Python3.1.
-DISCLAIMER: The program has not been tested or used on other versions of Python.
+This code was created and tested using Python 3.1. **DISCLAIMER**: The program has not been tested or used on other versions of Python.
 User may run into some syntactical issues using other versions of Python.
 The Python website has detailed information on the Python programming language.
 Python 3.1 installation instructions can be found here.
 Python was installed using the [Anaconda] (https://docs.continuum.io/anaconda/install) free distribution.

 ### Biopython
-Biopython can be installed following the following link (http://biopython.org/wiki/Documentation)
+Biopython is required in order to parse through the FASTA files.
+Biopython can be installed following the following link (http://biopython.org/wiki/Documentation).
 ___

 ## Input File <a id="input"></a>